SEO 101: How Long Does SEO Take to Start Working?

-Typically that question is on a per domain basis.
-The SEO results your business is looking for (Local SEO, National SEO, Global SEO) is going to influence the types of SEO techniques that are performed on your site.
+Typically that question is on a per-domain basis.
+The SEO results in your business is looking for (Local SEO, National SEO, Global SEO) is going to influence the types of SEO techniques that are performed on your site.

 A local business website with 100 pages, running on WordPress, is different than a global eCommerce site, with millions of pages, running on Magento.

 Can we speed it up?

 Many factors determine how fast your SEO efforts will start delivering results.
 If you have a new website, new domain name and fresh content without a business history it could take a while.
 Sometimes up to six months before you see results in Google Search Console or organic traffic on Google Analytics.